What Evidence Is Critical in Defending a Murder Charge?

 2. Witness Testimony

 Witnesses play a crucial role in shaping the narrative of a murder trial.
 Eyewitness accounts can be compelling but often unreliable due to memory lapses or environmental factors like poor lighting.
-The defense may also call on character witnesses to attest to the defendant's integrity or experts to provide alternative explanations for forensic findings.
-The defense can build doubt and weaken the prosecution's case by carefully questioning and presenting witnesses.
+The defense may also call on character witnesses to attest to the defendant’s integrity or lawyers to provide alternative explanations for forensic findings.
+The defense can build doubt and weaken the prosecution’s case by carefully questioning and presenting witnesses.

 3. Alibi Evidence